Curriculum

 Students typically work in crews of three and contribute to their crewmates' documentary projects as directors of photography, sound recordists, or production assistants.
 Students have access to state-of-the-art cameras, lighting kits, sound kits, and

 editing stations.
 All necessary technical skills are taught as part of the core production.
-The production period concludes in December, and post-production is the focus of the spring semester.
+The production period concludes in December; post-production is the focus of the spring semester.